ModellingWebLab/WLDocs/README.md

 Unless the solver somehow knows when these jumps are, simulations need to be run with a maximum step size of e.g. 1ms.
 This is inefficient during the systolic/refractory phase, where steps of over 100ms could otherwise be made.

 ## Protocols

-At the moment, protocols are written using the [Functional Curation syntax](https://chaste.cs.ox.ac.uk/trac/wiki/FunctionalCuration).
+Protocols are written using the [Functional Curation syntax](https://chaste.cs.ox.ac.uk/trac/wiki/FunctionalCuration).

-**Point of action:** _We need to decide whether to stick with this or come up with an easier-to-use alternative._

-This might involve:

-- Replacing FC with something procedural e.g. sandboxed Python (but then do we lose platform/tool independence?)
-- Coming up with tools that simplify working with FC (e.g. a Python/Myokit library that users can use procedurally, but that then generates FC code)
+_We might move some post-processing into sandboxed Python_

 ### SED-ML